 She has several world-premières to her name.
 In 2013 she gave the world-premiere of the 2nd cello solo sonata by Hans Kox dedicated to her, and in 2014 the world premiere of the Requiem ‘Infinite Compassion’ by Dutch composer Frank van Gompel for cello solo, choir and orchestra, specially written for her.

 The Sonata, dedicated to her, fits her like a glove: musical extremes that demand great technical skill..
 The soulful playing of Smits inexorably impresses that despair upon the listener...The last movement provides ample scope to Smits’ intuitive almost improvising way of playing. -Haarlems Dagblad, the Netherlands.

 In 2010 she was invited for three seasons by the Posthuis Theater in Heerenveen (NL) to create her own annual series of 7 concerts with additional masterclasses, where she performed with acclaimed artists like violinist Isabelle van Keulen and trumpettist Peter Masseurs.
-In 2013 she founded the concert series Vriendenconcerten at the beautiful 17th century Zuiderkerk in the centre of Amsterdam and is its Artistic Director.
+In 2013 she founded the concert series Vriendenconcerten at the beautiful 17th century Zuiderkerk in the centre of Amsterdam and has been its Artistic Director since.

 They enchanted with their playing ..There two poets of the keys and strings had found each other. -Westdeutsche Zeitung, Germany.